AvtsVivek/DaprTuts/src/Dapr0010100/README.md

 First start docker
 Then initialize dapr with the following command dapr init
+Ensure state store is running as a docker container.
 Once it is initialized, there are several ways to run the app.

 Run the following command.